 This transformational leadership style has been shown to build social and personal identification amongst members and also build the mission and goals set out by leadership and organisations.
 This demonstrates a clear positive influence on the success of an organisation and its employees.

 3. The enhancement of teamwork

 There is no doubt that we’ve all seen women demonstrate passion, enthusiasm and a capability to take command of a situation when need be (let’s not look further than our own mothers or female caregivers in this instance).

 Women are able to make bold and wise decisions as leaders; this helps make the team environment less authoritative and more cooperative, bringing a family-like feel to the team.
 This boosts teamwork across the organisation and helps implement a new culture within the business.

 4. Women demonstrate superior leadership values

-The key statistics from this survey outline half of the respondents ranked women as more honest than men, with 20% saying that men are more honest than women.
+The key statistics from this survey outline that half of the respondents ranked women as more honest than men, with 20% saying that men are more honest than women.
 In terms of intelligence, 38% said they viewed women as smarter, with only 14% indicating men are smarter.
-For the other cases, women were ranked for being more compassionate, outgoing and creative.
+For the other cases, women were ranked as being more compassionate, outgoing and creative.

 5. Business-wide communication can be enhanced

-Communication is said and known to be among a woman’s strongest skill.
+Communication is said and known to be among a woman’s strongest skills.
 Female leaders will utilise this power to enhance meaningful conversations with employers, co-workers and partners, thus creating an open communication stream that creates a sense of clarity.